Git

 Bash

-git checkout feature-branch # Switch to branch
+git switch feature-branch # Switch to branch

-git merge feature-branch # Merge branch
+git merge feature-branch # Merge branch (from target)

 git branch -d feature-branch # Delete branch